-- Swedish Call of Cthulhu (SCoC): I have completed Vårvindar friska (Cool Springs Winds), the third episode of my trio of mini-adventures (pamflettäventyr) dedicated to the seasons.
-They take place in the Gothenburg region in 1926-27 and relate to Hultsby village where I grew up in the 1960s.
+- Call of Cthulhu Sweden (CoCS): I have completed Vårvindar friska (Cool Springs Winds), the third episode of my trio of mini-adventures (pamflettäventyr) dedicated to the seasons autumn, winter, and spring.
+They take place in the Gothenburg area in 1926-27 and relate to Hultsby village where I grew up in the 1960s.

 - Basker Blå: An African campaign setting for the Swedish horror RPG Chock: Åter från graven.
 In January, I was busy making background research and setting “the stage”, that is, jotting down notes on what I am going to write about and why.
 I use a mix of tropes from American horror movies and weird/semi-horror Swedish television series.
 The player adventurers are supposed to be UN peacekeepers, journalists, relief workers, or scholars that work in the fictitious African country Atlântida in the aftermath of civil strife and economic collapse.
 My intention is to finish writing this setting during Q1.

-- Swedish Runequest (SRQ): Jeff at Chaosium and I have agreed that SRQ will be a different product from the English-language game.
+- Runequest Sweden (RQSE*): Jeff at Chaosium and I have agreed that RQSE will be a different product from the English-language game.
 The region of Talastar is assigned to us and we will create a setting that resonates with Nordic gamers: deep forests with ruins and dangers, chaos monsters from Dorastor, tricky relations between the barbarian Orlanthi and the overbearing Lunar Empire (inspired by the interaction between the Germanic tribes and the Roman empire in the I-III centuries AD).
-SRQ is a uniquely Swedish adaptation of the game, that is, I will rewrite its rules according to Swedish traditions and compile Talastar-specific material from many sourcebooks while adding new stuff.
+RQSE is a uniquely Swedish adaptation of the game, that is, I will rewrite its rules according to Swedish traditions and compile Talastar-specific material from many sourcebooks while adding new stuff.
 The setting’s focal point is the town of Oxhuve (Oxhead).
-My intention is to write SRQ during 2021 and Eloso will do an SRQ Kickstarter in the autumn.
+My intention is to write RQSE during 2021 and Eloso will do an RQSE Kickstarter in the autumn.

 - Outreach: On hold because of my many other commitments.